saveourtool/save-cloud/CONTRIBUTING.md

     })
 }
 ```
-2. If you use Spring Idea Plugin on Mac, you should set `Active Profiles` to be `dev, mac, secure` for `SaveApplication`
+2. If you use Spring Idea Plugin (built into IDEA Ultimate) on Mac, you should set `Active Profiles` to be `dev, mac, secure` for `SaveApplication`
 and `mac` for